-SSL certificates ensure that your company is following good digital data security.
-By encrypting the communication between the end user and the application it keeps users protected.
-Furthermore they’re used for your web sites & web servers, to secure your remote access and secure credit card transactions.
-Most web browsers now alert if web browsing is not done through an SSL secure site.
-So, make sure your certificates are managed and renewed.
+SSL certificates ensure that your company is following good digital data security and is encrypting the communication between the end user and the application.
+SSL certificates are used for your web sites & web servers, to secure your remote access and secure credit card transactions.
+Most web browsers now alert if web browsing is not done via secure SSL connection and make sure your certificates are managed and renewed.

 This is a catch-all terms often used to describe the anti-virus / anti-malware software that runs on Windows, Android or Apple devices.
 Endpoint protection can include signature based anti-virus (preventing known viruses and malware), content management (preventing access to rouge websites) and increasingly AI intelligence-based protection covers unknown vulnerabilities.
 This later area is based on software recognising unusual behaviour and preventing operation and is found in leading products, such as Sophos Intercept-X[ii].

 Business users rely upon their email and its constant use.
 Look for systems that blocks spam in the cloud before it reaches your site or at the least have gateway anti-spam that blocks it before entering your network.
 In this way, removing spam decreases the risk of end users receiving malicious viruses and spam, but also reduced the workload of your computers, saving energy and making systems faster.